Goose Island (Tonawanda)

 Description

 Goose Island as seen from Tonawanda Island, postcard detail, ca 1913Goose Island as seen from Tonawanda Island, postcard detail, ca 1913.
 In the mid-nineteenth century, Tonawanda's so-called "Goose Island" has a reputation as the part of town a fatigued, sober and lovelorn "canawler" can go to be cured of at least two of those conditions.
 Even decades after the Canal era, the area continues to proffer its roguish entertainments.
-In the mid-1930s, during Prohibition, local law enforcement organizes a series of "vice raids" on its bordellos and taverns, citing widespread lawlessness (the language in the articles is delicately vague, but offenses seem to include the venerable tandem of whoring and drinking).
+For decades, local law enforcement organizes "vice raids" on its bordellos and taverns, citing widespread lawlessness (the language in the articles is delicately vague, but offenses seem to include the venerable tandem of whoring and drinking).

 "Goose Island" wasn't a real island: it was a triangular hunk of land in Tonawanda bordered by the Erie Canal, the Niagara River and Tonawanda Creek, in the area where Tops and Rivershore Drive are today (see this map).
 The city waterworks, factories, trains, taverns and homes all mingled here in a pre-zoning law stew.